maleehafatima/Coloc/README.md

 ## Running the pipeline ##
 ---
 ### Notes ###
--The pipeline was written to only run one population at a time -The user must cd into the 'Coloc' repo in order to properly run the pipeline
+* The pipeline was written to only run one population at a time
+* The user must cd into the 'Coloc' repo in order to properly run the pipeline

 ### Flags for input files ###
 ```